wommy/WoN/menu.md

     'basket of fries / tots': 5
     'basket of chips': 4
 - 'Sandwiches':
-    'classic burger': 11
+    'subtitle': ['all sandwiches served with home chips or salad.', 'substitute fries or tots for $2'] 'classic burger': 11
     'black bean burger': 9
     'chicken breast': 11